a-bishop/drum-machine/README.md

 ### Tone.js Drum Machine

 A retro-style drum machine and arpeggiator built with Polymer's [lit-element](https://lit-element.polymer-project.org/) Web Components and the Tone.js library.
-Features a drum sequencer with bpm and swing adjustments, and an arpeggiator with scale, sequence and octave adjustments.
-Due to the nature of the Web Audio API, the demo works best in the Chrome browser.
+Due to the nature of the Web Audio API the demo works best in the Chrome browser.

 [Play some jams](https://andrewnbishop.com/drum-machine/)